zanthrax/rc-crawler-lights/README.md

 I made this for use in an RC4WD Gelande chassis but it should be adaptable for any RC car.

 # Hardware
-The required hardware very basic.
+The required hardware is very basic.

 I used power directly from a 2S lipo battery to power the arduino, using a BEC is also an option.